-Dr. Hamidi completed her graduate studies in nutritional sciences at University of Toronto in Canada and is the author and co-author of many highly cited scientific papers on nutrition and well-being.
-Prior to coming to Stanford she served as a scientific associate at the University Health Network of Toronto, and as an advisor to Air Canada Rouge pilots and cabin crew on optimal nutrition.
+Dr. Hamidi completed her graduate studies in nutritional sciences at University of Toronto in Canada and is the author and co-author of many highly cited scientific papers on nutrition and physician well-being.
+Prior to coming to Stanford she served as a scientific associate at the University Health Network in Toronto, and as an advisor to Air Canada Rouge pilots and cabin crew on optimal nutrition.

 Current Role at Stanford